chandnipatelTW/basic-aws-infrastructure/README.md

-This repo contains automation to build a standalone environment for data engineering training.
+This repo contains automation to build a standalone environment for the data engineering training program (TWDU).

 # Setting up a new Account

-## 1) Configuring your local environment
+## 1) Requisition a new AWS environment
+## 2) Fork this repo
+## 3) Run docker to generate and upload certificates

 ### Dependencies